MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-statement-service.md

 > [!NOTE]
 > The Envestnet Yodlee Bank Feeds service is only supported in the online version of Business Central.
 To use this functionality on-premises, you must obtain a cobrand account from Envestnet Yodlee.<br /><br />
 > The Envestnet Yodlee Bank Feeds service is only supported in the United States and Canada.
+> Only banks residing in these countries are supported, even though banks from other countries may appear in the Envestnet Yodlee Bank Feeds bank selection window in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 > [!IMPORTANT]
 > For technical assistance with the Envestnet Yodlee functionality, contact Microsoft Support.
 Do not contact Envestnet Yodlee.
 For more information, see [Configuring Technical Support for Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/technical-support).